Stowell-Lab/SkillCenter-LMS/README.md

 # SkillsCenter LMS

-SkillsCenter LMS is a Power Apps and Power Automate solution for managing mastery-based work in higher-education laboratory courses.
+SkillsCenter LMS is a Power Apps and Power Automate solution for managing mastery based work in higher education laboratory courses.
 It tracks student enrollment, module submissions, grading, earned hours, feedback, milestones, and certificates.

 This repository is intended to help another institution: